Gustav Müller (serial killer): Early life and travels

-Imprisonment in England
+Hospitalization in England

-In March 1893, Müller boarderd a ship from India towards England, passing through France on the way.
+In March 1893, Müller boarded a ship from India towards England, passing through France on the way.
 The penniless watchmaker landed at Dover, and at the end of March, he found himself in London.
-A police constable named Ridgway found the man wandering around Southwark on March 30, taking Müller to the St. George's Workhouse on Mint Street.
+A police constable named Ridgway found the man wandering around Southwark on 30 March and took Müller to the St. George's Workhouse on Mint Street.

 There, Müller, speaking in German because he didn't know or understand English, explained to the doctor various fascinating tales, as well as professing that he butchered his parents, wife and several children.
-Most peculiarly, at times he even claimed that he had killed over 4,000 people, and that the police were hunting him down, with intent to kill.
-His insane claims led the doctor to procure a certificate, with which Müller was sent away to the London County Lunatic Asylum in Banstead, on April 15, 1893.
+Most peculiarly, at times he even claimed that he had killed over 4,000 people, and that the police were hunting him down.
+His insane claims led the doctor to procure a certificate, with which Müller was sent away to the London County Lunatic Asylum in Banstead, on 15 April 1893.
 While in Banstead, his presence puzzled staff, as examinations proved that Müller was a healthy and mostly stable personality, not counting his suicidal thoughts, with no sign of any epileptic fits at all.
-He was considered a well-behaved patient, doing any task given without hesitation, but his perseverance in not understanding English, which hampered any investigation into his past, led to a medical student by the name of Dr. Shaw, who spoke fluent German and French, to question Müller.
+He was considered a well-behaved patient, doing any given task without hesitation, but his perseverance in not understanding English, which hampered any investigation into his past, led a medical student by the name of Dr. Shaw, a fluent speaker of German and French, to question Müller.

-While interviewed by Shaw, Müller explained his incident in India, and also took time to complain about the doctor from St. George's, whom claimed that he had seen him talk to himself in a strange manner.
-Shaw noted that while Müller spoke clearly and intelligently, was thorough and pretty genuine about having no friends in England, the claim that he was unmarried was not believed.
+While interviewed by Shaw, Müller explained his incident in India, and also took time to complain about the doctor from St. George's, who claimed that he had seen him talk to himself in a strange manner.
+Shaw noted that while Müller spoke clearly and intelligently, he was thorough and pretty genuine about having no friends in England; however, his claim that he was unmarried was not believed.

 In May 1893, the secretary of the Prussian state railways sent a letter to Shaw, from Müller's family, in which they were eager to know if their loved one was suffering from an incurable disease.
-The good doctor replied positively to the question, as Müller's mental health seemingly improved, so much so that on June 22, 1893, a committee of visitors approved his release as "fully recovered".
-Shortly following his discharge, track of Müller was lost, but he soon resurfaced and sent off to Germany as a pauper.
-He returned to Berlin, managed to convince his wife to take him back and to restore the family to what it was.
-Müller also expressed interest in returning to his old line of work, and to finally settle down in life.
+The good doctor replied that he was not as Müller's mental health seemingly improved, so much so that on 22 June 1893, a committee of visitors approved his release as "fully recovered".
+Shortly following his discharge, Müller's whereabouts were unknown, but he soon resurfaced and set off to Germany as a pauper.
+He returned to Berlin and managed to convince his wife to take him back and restore the family to what it had been.
+Müller also expressed interest in returning to his old line of work and finally settling down in life.